illBeRoy/connvy/README.md

 todos.updateAllWhere(todo => !todo.isChecked, { isChecked: true }); // updates all items that match the criteria. throws if does not exist

-todos.delete(0); // deletes the first item in the store todos.deleteAllBy(todo => todo.isChecked) // deletes all items that match the criteria
+todos.delete(0); // deletes the first item in the store todos.deleteAllWhere(todo => todo.isChecked) // deletes all items that match the criteria

 todos.replace([{ title: 'my first todo!', isChecked: false }]); // replaces all existing data in the store with the provided array. highly destructive, but useful in case where you want to sync it to another source, such as the server
 ```